theolind/pymysensors/README.md

 Call `Gateway` method `update_fw` to set one or more nodes for OTA firmware update.
-The method takes three positional arguments and one keyword arguement.
+The method takes three positional arguments and one keyword argument.
 The first argument should be the node id of the node to update.
 This can also be a list of many node ids.
-The next two arguments should be integers representing the firwmare type and version.
+The next two arguments should be integers representing the firmware type and version.
 The keyword argument is optional and should be a path to a hex file with the new firmware.

 ```py